Clownacy/clowndoom/README.md

   - `full_colour` - Render with more than 256 colours.
   - `prototype_light_amplification_visor_effect` - Restore the 'night vision'
     effect for the light amplification visor from the Press Release Pre-Beta.
-  - `resolution_scale` - Multiplies the rendering resolution.
-1 is 320x200,
+  - `screen_width` - The screen's horizontal resolution.
+The maximum is 3733.
-    2 is 640x400, etc. The maximum value is 8.
+  - `screen_height` - The screen's vertical resolution.
+The maximum is 1600.
   - `hud_scale` - Multiplies the size of the user interface.
 1 renders elements
     at their native resolutions, 2 renders them at double their resolution, etc. The maximum value is 8.